 U.S Equity Markets were slammed last week in a sell-off that began on October 10th.
 The S&P 500, the most popular market gauge, fell more than 4% on the week, which is proving to be the worst October in a decade.

 Where is this sell-off suddenly coming from?

-Back to my original question, we have [the] POTUS noted, but what else could be at play?
+What else could be at play?
 Here are a few possibilities…

 – Trade wars and a slowdown in China